jimbrake/20-dollar-FPGA-kit/README.md

 FPGA board also available with small LCD screen
 As shown all LCD screen and HDMI connectors are usable
 #### Alinx Spartan-6 AX309 (subject to stock on hand)
-Single kit price of $31.20, classroom kit (shared JTAG programmer at $20.77)
+Single kit price of $31.20, classroom kit with shared JTAG programmer at $20.77
 #### For the Tang nano 9K
 The Gowinsemi tools may make this kit suitable for middle school students?
 Would expect a lessurely pace labortory classroom setting